Child Custody and Parenting Time

 Resolving Child Custody Issues: How a Lawyer Can Help

-The legal guidance and representation of a Denver attorney at Burnham Law can be immensely helpful when custody disputes arise.
+The legal guidance and representation of a Child Custody lawyer at Burnham Law can be immensely helpful when custody disputes arise.
 Here’s how our lawyers can help:

 - Determine and pursue your best legal options.